York Minster Police: Uniform and equipment

-The uniform consists of white and blue shirts, black ties (for men), black and white cravats (for ladies) black pull-over jumpers, yellow high-visibility jackets, black boots and a peaked cap with blue and white Sillitoe tartan or "dicing" as a cap-band.
+The uniform consists of white and blue shirts, black ties (for men), black and white cravats (for women) black pull-over jumpers, yellow high-visibility jackets, black boots and a peaked cap with blue and white Sillitoe tartan or "dicing" as a cap-band.
 Female officers also wear this peaked cap, as opposed to the bowler cap which is worn by many British and Overseas Territories female officers.
 Officers can also wear a stab vest with "YORK MINSTER POLICE" written on the back, to easily identify them as such.
 Rank slides are worn on the shoulders of the shirt, jumper and vest.
 They wear numerals on their epaulettes together with the Minster's crest of crossed keys surmounted by a crown and "YORK MINSTER POLICE" wording.

 There is also a dark blue police tunic to be worn over the shirt, for more formal occasions or day-to-day policing.
 If the constable has been awarded any decorations (medals) then their ribbons should be worn on the left breast of the tunic.

 Officers carry radios (walkie-talkies) and can use earpieces.

 Ranks

 Numbers

-The force is one of only seven cathedral forces in the world and the Minster Police includes three female Constables.
-The Minster Police comprises eight Cathedral Constables, one Police Sergeant and a Head of Security (who also doubles as the Police Inspector) There is also one unsworn Police Warden.
+The force is one of only seven cathedral forces in the world and the Minster Police includes two female Constables.
+The Minster Police comprises ten Cathedral Constables and one Police Sergeant.
+There are also two unsworn Police Wardens.